 Eva Spina *

-Ministry for Indutry and Made in Italy, Head of the Department for Digital, Connectivity and New Tech
+MIMIT, Head of Department for Digital, Connectivity and New Technologies

 Agostino Nuzzolo